Mac Trash Recovery: Everything You Need to Know

 What's the best Mac Trash data recovery software?

-There is a wide range of programs that claim to be able to recover trashed data, many of them are scams and will be a waste of your time, especially those developers who guarantee 100% recovery rate.
-In my opinion, below are the two apps I found incredibly powerful and easy to use.
+There is a wide range of programs that claim to be able to recover trashed data, few actually work as they advertise, especially watch out those developers who guarantee 100% recovery rate (no one can do so).
+In my opinion, below are the two apps we found incredibly powerful and easy to use.
 A detailed step by step tutorial is attached later.

-Time Machine — the built-in app designed by Apple for every Mac machine, is a free yet comprehensive solution for rescue data lost from some situations including when you have trashed Mac.
+Time Machine — the built-in app designed by Apple for every Mac machine.
+It is a free yet comprehensive solution for rescue data lost from some situations including when you have trashed Mac.
 However, it only works if you've set it up and had some backups made already.

-Stellar Macintosh Data Recovery — the most powerful professional data recovery tool designed to recover all kind of lost data from Mac and external hard drives too.
-I suggest you use this program if Time Machine fails to restore your data.
-Note: the app only recovers data from Macs with HDDs rather than SSDs.
+Stellar Macintosh Data Recovery — one of the most powerful data recovery tools designed to rescue all kind of lost data from Macs as well as external hard drives.
+It's the best alternative to use when Time Machine fails to restore your data.

 Restoring your files via Time Machine backups

-Also, if you prefer watching video tutorials, here's one that seems great.
+Also, if you prefer watching video tutorials, here's one that looks great.

 Recovering trashed Mac using a data recovery utility

-- Download Stellar Mac Data Recovery and install the program on your Mac.
+- Get Stellar Phoenix Mac Data Recovery and install the program on your Mac.